La Forestal massacre

-La Forestal massacre was the mass killing, torture, rape and burning of houses of workers aligned with the anarcho-syndicalist union FORA by private police forces and the paramilitary nationalist organization Argentine Patriotic League in 1921 in several towns of the north of the Santa Fe province of Argentina.
+La Forestal massacre was the mass killing, torture, rape and burning of houses of workers aligned with the anarcho-syndicalist union FORA by private police forces and the paramilitary nationalist organization Argentine Patriotic League in January 1921 in several towns of the north of the Santa Fe province of Argentina.
 The number of victims of the massacre was about 600 people, striking workers (and their families) of the British tanning company La Forestal (The Forestal Land, Timber and Railways Company Limited).

 Background

 Before the arrival of La Forestal, quebracho woods occupied the south of the Chaco province and the north of the Santa Fe province.
 In 1906, with very limited state regulation, La Forestal took control of more than 5 million acres of land, obtaining one of the largest tannin reserves in the world and started production operations.
 It founded about 40 towns, built 400 kilometers of railways, around 30 factories and its own ports.
 The extraction of tannin by the company caused environmental problems in the local habitat including floods due to deforestation and the extinction or endangerment of wildlife species.

 The living and labor conditions of the workers were not good: 12-hour workdays and bad health conditions.
 Payments were made in vouchers which could only be used to buy food and other goods from the company's own stores.
 Trading of goods besides through the company stores was prohibited.

 As a result of the poor working and living conditions, the workers organized through the anarchist and revolutionary socialist Federación Obrera Regional Argentina (FORA) to improve their working conditions.
 The company created a repressive body named Gendarmería Volante with the permission of the local authorities and in December 1920 closed some factories and fired workers.